Skip to main content

 Step 4: Verify encryption and logging

-- In the Camunda Console, check the cluster details page to confirm the KMS Key ARN is applied correctly.
+• In the Camunda Console, check the cluster details Encryption at rest tab to confirm the AWS KMS key ARN is applied correctly.

 You are responsible for monitoring key usage and access logs within your AWS account.
-Use CloudTrail and CloudWatch to detect misconfigurations or unauthorized access.
+Use AWS CloudTrail, Amazon CloudWatch, and Amazon EventBridge to detect misconfigurations or unauthorized access.

 Additional considerations

-- Cost: Using Amazon KMS keys incurs storage and management charges in your Amazon account.
+• Cost: Using AWS KMS keys incurs storage and management charges in your Amazon account.
 See the Camunda pricing model.

-For more information, see the Amazon KMS documentation.
+For more information, see the AWS KMS documentation.